our footprint

 Emissions are divided into 3 categories depending on where they occur in the supply chain.

-Source: Greenhouse Gas Protocol
+Bron: Greenhouse Gas Protocol

 Elements measures the following activities:

-have direct access to the data ourselves (own data, direct from transporter, waste management company).
+Our current scope 3 reflects the activities where we have direct access to the data ourselves (our own data, directly from the carrier, waste processor).

-Today, we calculate our footprint using Carbon+Alt+Delete.
+Today we calculate our footprint using Carbon Alt Delete.

 reduction 2019-2021

-Since 2019, we have had a reduction plan that mainly focuses on scope 3, our largest emission category (79% over the years):
+Since 2019, we have a reduction plan that mainly focuses on scope 3, our largest emission category (79% over the years):

 • Reuse cardboard boxes and other materials, and monitor waste